FAQ Office of the Clerk - State of Mississippi Judiciary

 Elections & Voter Records

-To register to vote in Mooreville, Mississippi, residents can register online through the Mississippi Secretary of State's website, by mail, or in person at the Lee County elections office.
-Mississippi requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
+Mississippi Death RowInformation from MS Dept. Mississippi requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Mississippi Secretary of State's voter lookup tool.
-For local municipal elections in Mooreville, contact the Lee County Clerk's office for schedules and ballot information.
+For local county and state elections (Mooreville is an unincorporated community in Lee County and does not hold municipal elections), contact the Lee County Clerk's office for schedules and ballot information.

 Property records for Mooreville, Mississippi are maintained by the Lee Tax Assessor's Office and the Lee County Chancery Clerk.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Lee County, including parcels in Mooreville.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Lee County Chancery Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Mississippi counties provide online property record searches through their county websites.
-For in-person requests, visit the Lee County offices at the county courthouse.
 The Lee County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Mooreville, Mississippi residents are available through both county and state offices.
 The Mississippi State Department of Health, Vital Records, located in Jackson, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Mississippi.
 Orders can be placed online, by mail, or in person.
 Locally, the Lee County Clerk's office issues marriage licenses and maintains marriage records for Lee County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.